 There are two main parts to this report.
-Part 1 sets out the identified valued views from within the Seend Parish Neighbourhood Plan Area (Section A shows extensive views looking beyond the Parish, Section B shows views looking into the Parish, and Section C shows views from the Kennet and Avon Canal).
+Part 1 sets out the identified valued views from within the Seend Parish Neighbourhood Plan Area (Section A shows extensive views looking beyond the Parish, Section B shows views looking into the Parish, and Section C shows views from the Kennet& Avon Canal).
 Part 2 sets out identified valued views towards Seend Parish from outside of the Neighbourhood Plan Area.
 These are included for illustrative purposes to show how Seend Parish sits in the wider landscape context; parts of our Parish can be seen from some distance.
 These views cannot be included in our Neighbourhood Plan policy on views as they are from outside of Parish / Plan Area.
 Each entry includes a map ID (where Map 1 shows the location of viewpoint and direction of view), grid reference, short description (giving location description and direction of view), reason for the view, and a photograph.

-Part 1 Views from within the Seend Parish Neighbourhood Plan Area

-Map 1 - Valued views from within the Seend Parish Neighbourhood Plan Area
+Part 1 Viewsfrom within the Seend Parish Neighbourhood Plan Area Map 1 - Valued views from within the Seend Parish Neighbourhood Plan Area

-Section A includes views 1 - 15 (extensive views looking out beyond the Parish, from viewpoints within the Parish).

-Section B includes views 16 - 21 (views looking into the Parish)

-Section C includes views 22 - 28 (views from along the Kennet and Avon Canal).
+Section A includes views1 - 15 (extensive views looking out beyond the Parish, from viewpoints within the Parish).
+Section B includes views 16 - 21 (views looking into the Parish) Section C includes views 22 - 28 (views from along the Kennet & Avon Canal).
 Section A Extensive views looking out beyond the Parish, from viewpoints within the Parish.
 The distinct landscape character and setting of the Neighbourhood Area results in expansive views that can be appreciated from multiple locations within and at the edge of the built settlements of Seend Parish.

-View 1 - View looking north-west towards the Kennet and Avon Canal and Melksham beyond from The Stocks lane.

-Grid ref: ST929606
+View 1- View looking north-west towards the Kennet& Avon Canal and Melksham beyond from The Stocks lane.
+Taken from footpath (SEEN38) Grid ref: ST929606

-Grid ref: ST932608

-View 2 - View towards Salisbury Plain from Seend Cleeve

-The key characteristics of this view are the sloping fields with boundaries marked by vegetation, containing individual buildings, in contrast to the flat agricultural valley landscape beyond and the settled area of Melksham beyond that.
+The key characteristics ofthis view are the sloping fields with boundaries marked by vegetation, containing individual buildings, in contrast to the flat agricultural valley landscape beyond and the settled area of Melksham beyond that.
+PRoW SEEN13 runs alongside the left of the hedgerow running diagonally in the centre of the frame shown opposite.
+The PRoWfollows this hedgeline towards the canal swingbridge&Bowerhill.
+The movement of walkers and horse-riders is often seen in the landscape.
 This is the only point along the road through Seend Cleeve that you can see out towards Melksham.

-Key View A: A high quality and distinctive 'visual amenity' as the only point along the road through Seend Cleeve where expansive views are seen over the Melksham Vale.
+Map 1 reference Key ViewA: A high quality and distinctive 'visual amenity' as the only point along the road through Seend Cleeve where expansive views are seenover the Melksham Vale.
+View 2- View towards Salisbury Plain from Seend Cleeve Grid ref: ST932608

-View looking south from footpath south of Seend Cleeve towards Salisbury Plain.
-Representative of views towards Salisbury Plan from the south of settlements in the Parish.

-Map 1 reference Recorded Viewpoint 2 View 3 - View looking south-east from the footpath south of Seend Cleeve towards Salisbury Plain Grid ref: ST933607
+View looking south from footpath(SEEN23) south of Seend Cleeve towardsSalisbury Plain.
+Representative of views towards Salisbury Plain from the south of settlements in the Parish.
+Map 1 reference Recorded Viewpoint 2 View 3 - View looking south-east from the footpath(SEEN12) south of Seend Cleeve towards Salisbury Plain Grid ref: ST933607

-The steep slopes in the mid distance form part of the landscape gap between Seend Cleeve and the cluster of properties south of Pelch Lane between Seend and Seend Cleeve.
-The character of this view is predominantly pastoral.
+The steep slopes in themid distance formpart of the landscape gap between Seend Cleeve and the cluster ofproperties south of Pelch Lane between Seend and Seend Cleeve.
+The character of this view is exclusively pastoral.

+Map 1 reference

+Recorded Viewpoint 3

-View 4 - View looking north-west from the footpath adjacent to Pelch Lane and Bollands Hill junction Grid ref: ST936610
+View 4- View looking north-west from the footpath(SEEN30) adjacent to Pelch Lane and Bollands Hill junction

+Grid ref: ST936610